Fazendaaa/podsearch_bot/README.md

 Like so, once I've "finished" this code I intend to write an article at [Medium](https://medium.com/) talking about it.
 All the knowledge that I've got it because some one laid a trail so that I can build my own on it.
 ## Prerequisites
-Since I've made all of it in a Linux enviroment I just know how to do it in it.
+Since I've made all of it in a Linux enviroment I just know how to do in it.
 Mac and Windows users must seek help for each particularity of attempting to do on those enviroments.

 First things first...